 A month has gone by since the last earnings report for Edison International (EIX).
-Shares have lost about 2.7% in that time frame, outperforming the S&P 500.
+Shares have lost about 3.9% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Edison International due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-Edison International reported first-quarter 2019 adjusted earnings of 63 cents per share, which missed the Zacks Consensus Estimate of 88 cents by 28.4%.
-The bottom line also decreased 21.3% from 80 cents registered in the year-ago quarter.
+Edison International reported first-quarter 2021 adjusted earnings of 79 cents per share, surpassing the Zacks Consensus Estimate of 76 cents by 3.9%.
+The bottom line also improved 25.4% from the year-ago quarter’s earnings figure.

-Excluding adjustments, quarterly earnings came in at 85 cents per share from continuing operations compared with 67 cents in first-quarter 2018.
+Excluding adjustments, the company recorded earnings of 68 cents per share from continuing operations compared with 50 cents generated in first-quarter 2020.

-The Parent and Other segment incurred a loss of 5 cents per share in the quarter under review compared with the year-ago quarter’s loss of 21 cents.
-The decrease in core losses was mainly due to lower corporate expenses and decreased losses at the competitive businesses under Edison Energy Group.
+The Parent and Other segment incurred an adjusted loss of 10 cents per share compared with the year-ago quarter’s loss of 9 cents.

-Net cash from operating activities during the first three months of 2019 was $210 million compared with $859 million in the prior year quarter.
-Total capital expenditures summed $1,074 million at the end of the first quarter, down from $1,137 million a year ago.
+Total capital expenditures totaled $1,358 million at the end of the first quarter, up from $1,268 million a year ago.

 How Have Estimates Been Moving Since Then?

-Currently, Edison International has a subpar Growth Score of D, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Edison International has a subpar Growth Score of D, however its Momentum Score is doing a bit better with a C. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
-Notably, Edison International has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
+Notably, Edison International has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report